 Guest lecture: Professor Hiroki Takakura:

-In person Thule room, Arctic Centre and Teams (Join the Teams meeting via this link)
+In person in Thule room, Arctic Centre and Teams (Join Teams meeting via this link)

 Hiroki Takakura is Professor of Social Anthropology at the Center for Northeast Asian Studies and Graduate school of environmental studies, Tohoku University, Japan.
 He has studied the human-animal relations and ethnohistory in Siberia.
 From the 2011 Japan Earthquake and Tsunami he also works on cultural heritage and disaster risk reduction.